MultiCraft/repixture/mods/rp_partialblocks/API.md

 This function lets you register partial blocks.

-## `partialblocks.register_material(name, desc_slab, desc_stair, node, groups, is_fuel, tiles_slab, tiles_stair, overlay_tiles_slab, overlay_tiles_stair)`
+## `partialblocks.register_material(name, desc_slab, desc_stair, node, groups, is_fuel, tiles_slab, tiles_stair, overlay_tiles_slab, overlay_tiles_stair, register_crafts)`

 Registers a new material as a partial block (slab and stair).
 This requires a base node (`node`) from which the partial blocks will be derived.

-This adds a stair, a slab and crafting recipes.
+This adds a stair and a slab.
 If the base node is paintable, the new nodes will be paintable as well.
+Crafting recipes will be added by default but can be disabled.

 Parameters: